 Tying up those slabs

-Another change since the Canterbury earthquakes is that all reinforcing in slabs on the ground must now be tied into the foundation wall reinforcing.
+One of several changes that came out of the Canterbury earthquakes was the requirement that all reinforcing in slabs-on-ground must be tied into the foundation wall reinforcing.

 Topics include